corda/corda/docs/source/corda-configuration-file.rst

 Limitations
 ```````````
+* Please note that to limit external connections to your node please use loopback address 127.0.0.1 instead of
+  localhost for client settings such as p2pAddress; since localhost is translated internally to the physical hostname
+  and can be reached externally.

 * If the same key is overridden by both an environment variable and system property, the system property takes precedence.